Do you think staying in an urban area is the right choice when the shit hits the fan?

 Technically, waste management involves the collection, transport, and disposal of the waste generated.
 Ineffective solid waste management can lead to multiple health risks.

 Biodegradable waste will naturally decompose with time.
 So they can be used as manure.
 You can try methods like composting and vermicomposting to generate manure from organic waste.

 While locating your latrine, make sure that it’s at least 50 yards away from your water source.
 Make sure to keep a minimum distance of six feet between the latrine bottom and the groundwater table.
 The location should also be downhill and downwind from the bug out house.

 The other form of waste is non-biodegradable in nature.
 This includes broken glass pieces, metal, and plastics.
-You need a proper location within your property to dispose of them.
+You need a proper location and the right survival shovels within your property to dispose of them.

 8. Protection from Natural Disaster

 When it comes to disaster preparedness, it’s extremely important to consider the natural threats that can affect your plans.
 These can include floods, tornadoes, forest fires, earthquakes, etc.

 The best bug out locations need to be safe from all aspects.
 Basically, this should be a part of the buying process.